-(b) Each utility shall check reference indicating instruments required by (a) above at least once each year in an independent standards laboratory.
+(b) Each utility shall check reference indicating instruments required by (a) above at least once each year in an independent standards laboratory approved by the commission.

 (c) Each utility shall not use the reference indicating instruments required by (a) above in the field as working instruments.